Snowy Mountains Highway

 Snowy Mountains Highway is a 333 km state highway located in New South Wales, Australia.
-Its two sections connect the New South Wales South Coast to the Monaro region, and the Monaro to the South West Slopes via the Snowy Mountains.
+Its two sections connect the New South Wales South Coast to the Monaro region, and the Monaro to the South Western Slopes via the Snowy Mountains.
 The higher altitude regions of this road are subject to snow over the winter months, and the road also provides access to many parts of the Snowy Mountains Scheme.
 The highway bears the B72 shield along its entire length.